-Food allergies
+5.0 Food allergies

-Parents will provide the school with a written list of any foods that their child may have an adverse reaction to, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required.

-Information regarding all pupils' food allergies will be collated, indicating whether they consume a school dinner or a packed lunch, and this will be passed on to the school's catering service.

-When making changes to menus or substituting food products, the school will ensure that pupils' special dietary needs continue to be met by:

-- Checking any product changes with all food suppliers - Asking caterers to read labels and product information before use - Using the Food Standards Agency's allergen matrix to list the ingredients in all meals. - Ensuring allergen ingredients remain identifiable.

-Kitchen staff will have a full list of allergens and will avoid using them within the menu where possible.
+- 5.1 Parents will provide the school with a written list of any foods that their child may have an adverse reaction to, as well as the necessary action to be taken in the event of an allergic reaction, such as any medication required. - 5.2 Information regarding all pupils' food allergies will be collated, indicating whether they consume a school dinner or a packed lunch, and this will be passed on to the school's catering service. - 5.3 When making changes to menus or substituting food products, the school will ensure that pupils' special dietary needs continue to be met by: - Checking any product changes with all food suppliers - Asking caterers to read labels and product information before use - Using the Food Standards Agency's allergen matrix to list the ingredients in all meals. - Ensuring allergen ingredients remain identifiable. - 5.4 Catering staff will have a full list of allergens and will avoid using them within the menu where possible.

-Where meals include allergens or traces of allergens, staff will use clear and fully visible labels, in line with this policy, to denote the allergens of which consumers should be aware.

-The school will ensure that there are always dairy- and gluten-free options available for pupils with allergies and intolerances.

-[Government guidance states that schools should have clear processes to help catering staff to identify pupils with specific dietary requirements.
-The following point is an example of an FSA-approved process of identification, and should be amended to fit the process your school has adopted.
-More information about identifying dietary needs can be found here.
-To ensure that catering staff can appropriately identify pupils with dietary needs, pupils will wear coloured wrist bands that denote their food allergy; a key explaining the colours will be displayed on the wall in the serving area so that it is visible to all kitchen staff.

-All food tables will be disinfected before and after being used.

-Anti-bacterial wipes and cleaning fluid will be used.

-Boards and knives used for fruit and vegetables will be a different colour to the rest of the kitchen knives in order to remind kitchen staff to keep them separate.

-Any sponges or cloths that are used for cleaning will be colour-coded according to the areas that they are used to clean, e.g. a red sponge for an area which has been used for raw meat, to prevent cross-contamination.

-There will be a set of kitchen utensils that are only for use with the food and drink of the pupils at risk

-There will also be a set of kitchen utensils with a designated colour.
-These utensils will be used only for food items that contain bread and wheat related products.

-Food items containing bread and wheat will be stored separately.

-The chosen catering service of the school is responsible for ensuring that the school's policies are adhered to at all times, including those in relation to the preparation of food, taking into account any allergens.

-Learning activities which involve the use of food, such as food technology lessons, will be planned in accordance with pupils' IHPs, taking into account any known allergies of the pupils involved.
+- 5.5 Where meals include allergens or traces of allergens, staff will use clear and fully visible labels, in line with this policy, to denote the allergens of which consumers should be aware. - 5.6 The school will ensure that there are always dairy- and gluten-free options available for pupils with allergies and intolerances. - 5.7 To ensure that catering staff can appropriately identify pupils with dietary needs, the school administrator will audit dietary needs at the start of the academic year and update the catering staff as changes arise. - 5.8 All food tables will be disinfected before and after being used. - 5.9 Anti-bacterial wipes and/or cleaning fluid will be used. - 5.10 Boards and knives used for fruit and vegetables will be a different colour to the rest of the kitchen knives in order to remind kitchen staff to keep them separate. - 5.11 Any sponges or cloths that are used for cleaning will be colour-coded according to the areas that they are used to clean, to prevent cross-contamination. - 5.12 There will be a set of kitchen utensils that are only for use with the food and drink of the pupils at risk. - 5.13 There will also be a set of kitchen utensils with a designated colour.
+These utensils will be used only for food items that contain bread and wheat related products. - 5.14 Food items containing bread and wheat will be stored separately. - 5.15 The chosen catering service of the school is responsible for ensuring that the school's policies are adhered to at all times, including those in relation to the preparation of food, taking into account any allergens. - 5.16 Learning activities which involve the use of food, such as food technology lessons, will be planned in accordance with pupils' IHPs, taking into account any known allergies of the pupils involved.

-Food allergen labelling
+6.0 Food allergen labelling